Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Results and discussion

-The results in \fref{plastic_contour_results} and \fref{plastic_lines} indicate that the RNN-based S-DeepONets were able to predict the stress field significantly better than the regular FNN-based DeepONet in the worst-case scenario.
-In addition to the superior worst-case performance, on average, the S-DeepONets are twice as accurate compared to the FNN-based DeepONet, as seen in \tref{plasticity_model_results}.
-These findings prove that the proposed S-DeepONet architecture effectively encodes complex, time-dependent loading histories and performs better than the traditional FNN-based DeepONet.
-The spatial distribution of the predicted stress field closely resembles the FE ground truth, which indicates that the proposed S-DeepONets combines the temporal encoding capability of the RNN structure with the spatial encoding capability of the DeepONet architecture to improve prediction accuracy.
-However, it is worth noting that the training time of the RNN-based DeepONets were significantly longer than the FNN-based counterpart due to its more complex architecture and its recurrent nature.
-However, once the models were trained, the inference speed was several orders of magnitude faster than the FE simulation, which makes the S-DeepONet an attractive candidate where repeated function evaluation with different input loading histories are needed.
+We purposefully did not include the worst-case contours in \fref{plastic_contour_results} and defer that to \fref{plastic_contour_results_worst}.
+Excluding the outliers, we see from \fref{plastic_contour_results} that all three DeepONet models can accurately predict the stress contours and stress concentration points in the dog-bone specimen up to 90$^{th}$ percentile of the prediction error.
+As we get closer to the outliers (99$^{th}$ percentile), we see that the FNN-DeepONet predictions completely missed the two stress concentration points in the resulting contour, while the GRU- and LSTM-DeepONets were able to capture the location of the stress concentration points and predict the stress magnitude relatively accurately.
+These findings prove that the proposed DeepONet architectures with GRU and LSTM branches can effectively encode complex, time-dependent loading histories and perform better than the traditional FNN-based DeepONet.
+The spatial distribution of the predicted stress field closely resembles the FE ground truth, which indicates that the proposed DeepONets combine the temporal encoding capability of the GRU and LSTM structures with the spatial encoding capability of the DeepONet architecture to improve prediction accuracy.